jarviscanada/jarvis_data_eng_james/README.md

 **University of Toronto (2013-2019)**, Honours Bachelor of Science with Distinction (B.Sc.), Computer Science

-- **Course Scheduling Website:** Created a website with algorithms that generate conflict-free course schedules based on user input.
+- **Course Scheduling Website:** Developed  a website with algorithms that generate conflict-free course schedules based on user input.
 Coded front-end in HTML, CSS, JavaScript, JQuery, and Ajax; with back-end in Node.js server and SQLite database.

-- **Face-tracking Cursor:** Created an app that allows users to control the cursor using a webcam.
+- **Face-tracking Cursor:** Designed and implemented an app that allows users to control the cursor using a webcam.
 Coded in Python with OpenCV & PyAutoGUI to calibrate face and track real-time nose position to move the cursor.
 Built a chrome extension that introduces new on-screen functions for better accessibility.

 - **Social Network Server:** Developed a server for a social network using socket under Java.
 Implemented similar functionality as Instagram and supported multiple clients.